tkhyn/django-jsdir/README.rst

    ``INSTALLED_APPS``.
 If you are using Django 1.6, make sure that ``'jsdir'`` is placed `after` ``'django.contrib.staticfiles'``.
 If you are using Django 1.7, ``'jsdir'`` must be placed `before` ``'django.contrib.staticfiles'``.
-3. If you are using Jinja2, add ``'jsdir.jinja.ext'`` to your Jinja2
+3. If you are using Jinja2, add ``'jsdir.jinja2.ext'`` to your Jinja2
    extensions list